 Growth Lancashire provided interim project management capacity and heritage/conservation expertise to Rossendale Borough Council on this key heritage project.
 Our role included overseeing the procurement of the key contractor, liaising with Councillors or key Local Authority personnel, and maintaining relationships with the National Lottery Heritage Fund.

 Case study: Chapel Gallery, Ormskirk

-Growth Lancashire was appointed by West Lancashire Borough Council to undertake a review of the Chapel Gallery, a cultural and visitor attraction in the market town of Ormskirk.
+Growth Lancashire was appointed by West Lancashire Borough Council to undertake a review of the Chapel Gallery, a cultural and visitor attraction in the historic market town of Ormskirk.

-Case study: Pennine Lancashire Heritage Investment Strategy to 2020
+Case study: Pennine Lancashire Heritage Investment Strategy

 A collaboration with the Pennine Lancashire local authorities, and Historic England, to identify the area’s key heritage challenges – the Pennine Lancashire “Priority Projects”.
 Cited as an example of Best Practice, the resulting strategic document defined the area’s commitment to heritage and its approach to delivery.